 Kadriorg Palace & Park

 Kadriorg Palace is a short tram ride or 30-minute walk from the Old Town.
-This palace was built for Russian Tsar Peter the Great and his family in the 18th century.
-It is an exquisite Baroque palace which is very much in the style of other royal palaces from the period, albeit on a much smaller scale.
-The palace is presently an art gallery as well as a palace museum and you can see a nice collection of paintings of the Russian royal family as well as 18th-century landscape paintings and pastorals.
-The entrance fee to the museum is 6.5 EUR.
+This palace was built as a royal summer residence for Russian Tsar Peter the Great and his family in the 18th century.
+It is an exquisite Baroque palace which is very much in the style of other palaces from the period, albeit on a much smaller scale.

-The Kadriorg Palace is located within the park, but I think the park itself warrants more of a visit than the Palace.
+The palace is located within the park, but I think the park itself warrants more of a visit than the Palace.
+The park is not very large and it is relatively easy to cover its entire length on foot.
 Kadriorg Park is renowned for its tranquility and beauty.
 It has lovely fountains and water features, gorgeous plantings, a Japanese garden, plenty of paths for strolling and also boasts the Presidential Palace, the residence of the Estonian president.
-Even though it appears large it is actually fairly modest by the Romanov standards considering it was built by Peter the Great for his beloved wife Catherine.
+The Swan Lake is one of the park’s focal points, although its elegant island pavilion is usually swarmed with swans.
+Even though it appears large, it is actually fairly modest by the Romanov standards considering it was built by Peter the Great for his beloved wife Catherine.

 Kalamaja: Tallinn’s Hipster Neighborhood